 In January 2013 we ran a consultation on an exceptional hardship scheme for home owners along the HS2 Phase Two line of route.

 In July 2013 we launched a consultation about the proposed route and sustainability impacts of HS2 Phase Two.
-This consultation closed on 31 January 2014.

 In September 2013, new proposals setting out compensation for residents affected by the first phase of HS2, were outlined in a consultation.